 These are the kinds of questions that your living portfolio will answer.
-We want to see YOU in your showcase.
+We want to see YOU in your living portfolio.
 You will also be challenged to articulate your teaching identity and practice as you would do in an interview.
 Begin with what you wrote as you applied for the program- consider, carefully, what you crafted as your personal philosophy statement and paper in SCMP 600 and 700...

-Elements of Project
+Elements of e-portfolio

-You will showcase both a video and live interview that includes of a variety of elements that you have curated that demonstrate your competencies in the Teacher Quality Standard.
+You are encouraged to include of a variety of elements that you have curated that demonstrate your competencies and core values.
 These might include...

-- Assignments from coursework - Draw on your philosophy statement and the evolution of your thinking throughout - An artefact or metaphor that represents you and/or your preferred pedagogical approach - Samples of work you had students create on your practicum - Excerpts from your evaluations - The story or map of your journey to teaching - Some examples of how you will create conditions for student success in the classroom - A representation of how your design for learning meets diverse student needs - Your communication and community engagement plan - Resources and community supports you might use - A picture or diagram of your ideal classroom set up - Your TPGP
+- Assignments from coursework that represent how you intend to begin your practice of teaching - Draw on your philosophy statement and the evolution of your thinking throughout - An artefact or metaphor that represents you and/or your preferred pedagogical approach - Samples of work you had students create on your practicum - Excerpts from your evaluations - Some examples of how you will create conditions for student success in the classroom - o A representation of how your design for learning meets diverse student needs - Your communication and community engagement plan - Resources and community supports you might use - o A picture or diagram of your ideal classroom set up - Your TPGP